Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

     </html>
 ```

+That's it.
+Take a look at this results with your browser.
+You should see, very quickly I might add, a sentence
+indicating the links found.

 [3]: http://en.wikipedia.org/wiki/CSS "Cascading Style Sheets, they way to control how a webpage looks."
 [4]: http://en.wikipedia.org/wiki/Document_Object_Model "The Object which the browser uses to allow access to parts of a webpage."